LennartFr/alf20191ibmbc/HL BYFA.md

 }

 ~~~~
-By md]odifying the fabcar.go function we can change the ledger to accept our own data.
+By modifying the fabcar.go function we can change the ledger to accept our own data.